Achcham Yenbadhu Madamaiyada: Plot

 Deceived, Kamath returns to Maharashtra.
 Two years later, Kamath is preparing to receive his new superior police officer, in Kolhapur.
 The new officer is none other than the protagonist himself; he is now the new DCP of Kolhapur, who went into a self-imposed exile, studied for the UPSC exam, and chose IPS, despite being eligible for IAS, to fulfill his vengeance.
 Finally, his name is revealed to be 'Rajinikanth Muralitharan'.
 He also reveals the reason behind hiding his name so far; his mother, being a big fan of Rajinikanth, without any hesitations, named him so, as soon as he was born.
 Whenever anybody came to know of his name, they would look at him for an extra few seconds, which is why, he seldom states his name to others.

 Rajini then reveals that he has unravelled what happened two years ago to Kamath.
 Leela's biological father, Nathuram Dubey, is a politician in Maharashtra, and the candidate for Chief Minister of Maharashtra.
 He planned to kill Leela as she was his illegitimate daughter and thus, a danger to his political ambitions.
 Kamath, with the help of Hiren, executed his plan.
 Rajini discovered that Leela's actual mother, Anamika, knew of the incident.
 After his probation, Rajini devised a plan to eliminate everyone involved in the scheme.
 Nathuram is arrested and brought into the station.
-Kamath, defeated, tries to kill Rajini, but accidentally shoots Nathuram.
-Finally, Rajini assassinates Kamath, in self-defense, avenging Mahesh' and Leela's parents' deaths.
+Kamath, defeated, tries to kill Rajini, and shoots Nathuram.
+Finally, Rajini kills Kamath, in self-defense, avenging Mahesh's and Leela's parents' deaths.
 He gets a vacation, based on personal trauma, and returns home.
 He picks up Leela from the village they stayed in, on their way to Kanyakumari.
 Later, they both go on a bike trip to Kanyakumari, again, only for Rajini to propose to Leela.